open-wc/open-wc/docs/docs/development/hot-module-replacement.md

 Keeps track of web component definitions in your code, and updates them at runtime on change.
 This is faster than a full page reload and preserves the page's state.

-HMR requires the web component base class to implement a `hotReplaceCallback`.
+HMR requires the web component base class to implement a `hotReplacedCallback`.

 ## Installation

-First install [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) if you don't already have this installed in your project.
+First, install [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) if you don't already have this installed in your project.

 Install the package: